STARRSA Active Psychoeducation

 • Module 4: Understanding & Resolving Risks for Sexual Abuse

-• Module 5: Negative Masculinity
+• Module 5: Holistic Masculinity

 • Module 6: Consequences of Sexual Abuse & Effects of Sexual Misconduct on Victims/Survivors and Others